OpenBAS-Platform/docs/docs/usage/assets.md

 To register new endpoints, you will need to install an agent.
 You can find detailed instructions on the [agent installation page](../usage/openbas-agent.md).

+The register rule to know if we have to create or update an endpoint or an agent is the following :
+- The identifier for an endpoint is its mac addresses (except for Caldera agent, which is the hostname and ip addresses).
+- The identifier for an agent is its own "key" (endpoint, agent name, executor, privilege and deployment).

 ## Asset groups

 Asset groups serve as a mechanism for organizing and grouping related Endpoints.
 These groups are constructed based on